dschinkel/dave-promises/README.md

 # Dave's Promises
-A Promise Library I created in order to to get to know es6 promises
+A Promise Library I created in order to get to know es6 promises

 This library was test driven (TDD).